luca16s/validacao-de-documentos/README.md

 # Validacao-de-CPF
-PCL  to validate CPF.
+Library to validate CPF.
 Completely write in C# using .NET core.
-This PCL can show if CPF is valid and the origin state.
+This library can show if CPF is valid and the origin state.